What are the skin benefits of Rosehip oil?

 However, this oil also broke me out.
 I would have 1–2 painful big spots on my face everytime after using it.
 I mentioned in my MISSHA The First Treatment Essence Review that I suspected I was sensitive to fermented ingredients, but now I’m sure it was the Rosehip oil.

-So overall, I would not recommend it for acne prone skin speaking from my own experience, although there many be many people with acne prone skin who are using it and it’s not causing them to break out.
+So overall, I would not recommend it for acne prone skin speaking from my own experience, although there are many people with acne prone skin who are using it and it’s not causing them to break out.
 (If you’re one of them please let me know in the comments!)

 Rosa Canina Seed Oil.